Peppermint Frappé: Plot

 While involved with Ana, Julián continues to pursue the elusive Elena, but she resists his advances with open derision.
 Julián invites Pablo and Elena to his cottage on the countryside to spend the weekend.
 He takes them on a tour of the grounds of the abandoned spa where he and Pablo used to play as children.

-After a practical joke by Pablo and Elena, aimed at humiliating Julián, Julián begins to plan an elaborate revenge against the couple.
-Picking up Elena’s curiosity about his relationship with Ana, Julián invites Elena and Pablo to join him and Ana in his country house.
+After a practical joke by Pablo and Elena, aimed at humiliating Julián (Elena showing up with a drum), Julián begins to plan an elaborate revenge against the couple.
+Picking up Elena's curiosity about his relationship with Ana, Julián invites Elena and Pablo to join him and Ana in his country house.

-Before Pablo and Elena arrive, Julián places what appears to be poison in a decanter containing peppermint frappe.
+Before Pablo and Elena arrive, Julián has Ana drugged and, while she is sleeping, places what appears to be the same drug in a decanter containing peppermint frappe.
 When Pablo and Elena arrive, Julián tells them that Ana will be a little late and offers them the beverage.
 After a few sips, the couple begins to ridicule Julián once again.
-When they succumb to the poison, Julián carries their bodies to their car which he causes to roll off a cliff, giving the appearance that the couple had died in an automobile accident.
-Returning to his country house, Julián finds Ana now dressed as the woman of Calanda.
+When they succumb to the drug, Julián carries their bodies to their car which he causes to roll off a cliff, giving the appearance that the couple had died in an automobile accident.
+Returning to his country house, Julián finds the place cleared of all incriminating traces and Ana being dressed as the woman of Calanda.
 The film ends as the two embrace.